Don't let your skills go unrecorded

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

 Teaching is delivered via lectures, listening seminars (held in our renowned Rymer auditorium) and practical workshops.
-Lectures will usually take place in the first half of term, with the later half focussing more on practical assessment work.
-During the first two terms you will participate in weekly practical workshops, as well as weekly listening seminars throughout the course.
+Lectures will usually take place over a series of weeks, with the weeks following focussing more on practical assessment work.
+You will also participate in weekly practical workshops, as well as weekly listening seminars.

 The Sir Jack Lyons Concert Hall has a dedicated studio control room along with a suite of editing and programming rooms.
 You'll have access to a wide range of microphones and recording hardware/software and extensive computing facilities for practical work and research.
 We also have multiple sets of 5.1 monitoring and a full periphonic (ie with height) 16 loudspeaker ambisonic system for use with surround sound work.

-You will be based in the Department of Music on Campus West.
-Almost all of your teaching will take place within the department.
+You will be based in the School of Arts & Creative Technologies on Campus West.
+Almost all of your teaching will take place within the School.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-You'll largely be assessed through production portfolios, supported by commentaries where applicable, as well as essays and presentations, both to fellow students and in our collaborative, public-facing student symposium each year.
+You'll largely be assessed through production portfolios, supported by commentaries where applicable, as well as essays and your own choice of format in the extended research project.

 This course will provide you with a versatile skill-set which will be of value for both entrepreneurs or for those seeking professional appointments, be it with a small independent production house or a broadcaster with global reach.
 You will graduate with a set of robust skills which will transfer to many different scenarios along with a breadth and depth of understanding of Music Production which will allow you to create meaningful and significant audio content, as well as critically analyse the work of other producers.